Late Fall of 2020, KLIX GP9 #657 sits in snow and ice

 Note- There are three more located at Somers, Montana:

-The water tower at Essex, Montana.
-In use to this day:
+The former railroad water tower at Essex, Montana:

 The collapsed east portal of Haskell Pass Tunnel, Montana.
 You can